 The world had gone to hell so fast, it was hard to believe that just a few months ago, everything had been normal.
 Now, the streets were empty, buildings hollowed out, and the sound of the undead shuffling through the debris was a constant reminder of what life had become.
 You had barely slept that night, but exhaustion had finally claimed you, offering a few precious hours of peace.
-When you awoke, you found everyone else was gone.
-Vanished.
+When you awoke, the streets were filled with crashed cars and panicked citizens.

-With supplies running low and hope dwindling, you ventured out on your usual patrol.
+With supplies running low and hope dying out, you ventured out on your usual patrol.
 The city was a maze of ruins and danger, but you had gotten used to it.
 Your senses were sharp, and every noise made you tense, ready to act.

 Then you heard it—a scream cutting through the silence.